-Management must use judgment in determining whether la Caisse has control, joint control or significant influence over certain entities, as explained in Note 17, and over the holding of interests in structured entities.
+Management must use judgment in determining whether la Caisse has control, joint control or significant influence over certain entities, and over the holding of interests in structured entities, as described in Note 16.
 Judgment on the relationship between la Caisse and any entity in which la Caisse holds an interest is exercised upon initial investment and must be reassessed when facts and circumstances indicate that there are one or more changes to the elements of control.